softlayer/githubio_source/content/reference/services/SoftLayer_User_Customer_OpenIdConnect/isValidForumPassword.md

 ## Overview
 This method is deprecated!
 SoftLayer Community Forums no longer exist, therefore, any password verified will return false.
+In the future, this method will be completely removed.

 Determine if a string is the given user's login password to the SoftLayer community forums.